thetribeofdan/laravel_vault/README.md

 # 🛡️ Laravel Vault Package

-Welcome to the **Laravel Vault Package** — your trusted sidekick for keeping secrets safe, cleanly organized, and instantly usable across your Laravel project.
-Whether you're working with static `.env` or `.json` files, or pulling secrets live from **HashiCorp Vault**, this package has your back 💼🔐
+Welcome to the **Laravel Vault Package** — your trusted sidekick for keeping secrets safe, cleanly organised, and instantly usable across your Laravel project.
+Whether you're working with static `.env` or `.json` files generated from your Vault Service, or pulling secrets live from **HashiCorp Vault**, this package has your back 💼🔐

 ---